 Offering a competitive employee benefits package with comprehensive healthcare options is a great way to attract and retain top talent.
-In addition to medical, dental and vision insurance, many businesses choose to offer supplemental healthcare savings options, like a health savings account (HSA).
+In addition to medical, dental and vision insurance, many businesses choose to offer supplemental healthcare savings options, such as a health savings account (HSA).
 HSAs are not mandatory, but they are desirable because they allow employees to save generally tax-free money for eligible healthcare expenses.

-The employee can manage, invest in and withdraw money from an HSA, as well as use it to pay for qualifying medical, dental and vision expenses for themselves, their spouse or eligible dependents.
+The employee can manage, invest in and withdraw money from an HSA as well as use it to pay for qualifying medical, dental and vision expenses for themselves, their spouse or eligible dependents.
 Since an HSA is owned by the employee, they keep it even if they leave their company.
 All funds stay in the HSA until used.

 For example, to be eligible to make HSA contributions, and/or receive contributions made by the employer, employees must meet the following four conditions:

 If your company has a qualifying HDHP as a health insurance option, it is usually wise to offer an HSA alongside it.
 Although some companies offer HDHPs as their only group health plan option, most employers give employees a choice between a qualifying HDHP (with an HSA) and a non-HDHP.
 This lets employees choose a medical plan and savings account that works best for them.

 “Both employers and employees realize reduced premium costs and additional tax savings when an employer offers a qualifying high-deductible health plan with a health savings account feature to employees,” Amy Christen, an employee benefits attorney and a member of Dykema, told Business News Daily.